-Low-income parents with young children are nearly three times more likely to report having poor or fair mental health than higher-income parents. majority of today's well-paying jobs call for some level of higher education.6 Now two incomes are required to maintain the same standard of living one manufacturing worker provided for a family years ago, which also means paying more for child care and transportation.7
+Low-income parents with young children are nearly three times more likely to report having poor or fair mental health than higher-income parents.

 In nearly 80 percent of low-income families with children age 8 or younger, parents have no postsecondary degree, drastically limiting their job prospects.8 Their jobs often do not allow for time off to care for a sick child.
-Their schedules can be so unpredictable - fluctuating weekly, even daily - that they constantly must rework tenuous child care arrangements.9 Indeed, children age 5 or younger in low-income families are more likely than their peers in higher-income families to have parents who identify child care problems as the impetus for changing, quitting or simply not taking a job.10 Varying schedules and rising tuition costs also create obstacles to pursuing higher education that could help parents compete for better-paying jobs.11
+Their schedules can be so unpredictable - fluctuating weekly, even daily - that they constantly must rework tenuous child care arrangements.9 Indeed, children age 5 or younger in low-income families are more likely than their peers in higher-income families to have parents who identify child care problems as the impetus for changing, quitting or simply not taking a job.
+10 Varying schedules and rising tuition costs also create obstacles to pursuing higher education that could help parents compete for better-paying jobs.11

-Lack of access to high-quality,12 flexible and reliable early child care and education.
+Lack of access to high-quality, flexible and reliable early child care and education.

 Working parents regularly struggle to find the safest, most convenient and enriching child care, preschool or babysitter.
 Choices for low-income families are automatically limited by cost and erratic job schedules, as few child care centers accommodate last-minute changes or evening and weekend hours.
-Many parents rely on family, friends or neighbors to watch their kids.13 Although some do find safe and stable care, the affordable, flexible options in low-income communities often fall below standards of quality, to the detriment of their children's development.
-Children age 5 or younger in low-income families are more likely to have parents who report concerns about their child's learning, development or behavior than their peers in higher-income families.14
+Many parents rely on family, friends or neighbors to watch their kids.
+Although some do find safe and stable care, the affordable, flexible options in low-income communities often fall below standards of quality, to the detriment of their children's development.
+Children age 5 or younger in low-income families are more likely to have parents who report concerns about their child's learning, development or behavior than their peers in higher-income families.

 The ramifications are stark when children start elementary school.
-Less than half of kids from low-income families are ready for kindergarten, compared with 75 percent of those from moderateor high-income families.15 In later years, they continue to lag behind their peers academically and developmentally.16
+Less than half of kids from low-income families are ready for kindergarten, compared with 75 percent of those from moderate-or high-income families.
+In later years, they continue to lag behind their peers academically and developmentally.